Carrooi/Node-DependencyInjection/README.md

 };
 ```

+These hints has got the same syntax as arguments configuration.

 ### Disable autowiring

 If you want to disable autowiring for some service, you can set "autowired" option to false in your config (like instantiate).